 I was in the hospital four weeks.
 After a night in Emergency, I was sent upstairs and into isolation.
 I assumed this had to do with the knee infection.
 Not so.
 It was the superbug I’d caught in 2009 ringing the alarms, an antibiotic-resistant staphylococcus infection (MRSA) still detectible in my system though inactive.
 It meant hospital staff had to suit up when they came into my room.
 And this delivered — I slowly realized — a degree of protection from the general swill of bugs circulating outside my isolation unit.
 Isolation goes both ways, you see.
 Bottom line: The Blue Moon that gave me Strep B thought to include a private room.

-There were two operations before my knee was clear and I was mobile enough for me to be discharged.
+There were two operations before my knee was clear and I was mobile enough to be discharged.
 Back I went to Gabriola equipped with a portable IV pump as there was another four weeks to go on penicillin.
-My friend Sandy took me in for the duration though neither of us knew what that was going to mean.
-So August was rehab month undertaken in the shade of an elderly cedar tree overhanging the porch outside Sandy’s back room.
+My friend Sandy took me in for the duration though neither of us knowing what that was going to mean.
+August was rehab month undertaken in the shade of an elderly cedar tree overhanging the porch outside Sandy’s back room.

 A few weeks later, another doctor commented that I had excellent odds for making a good recovery.
 “You’re young, healthy and you have your leg,” he said.
 He also was beaming.
 So the narrative was there, if buried in daily details.
 (Have my leg???)